MassINC: CommonWealth

 CommonWealth is a web-based publication that covers politics, policy, ideas, and civic life, with an emphasis on investigative reporting, in-depth analysis, and political mapping.
-The publication is a non-profit enterprise that is funded by corporate sponsors, philanthropists, foundations, advertisers, and supporters who thirst for more coverage of public policy.
 Two of the largest sponsors are the John S. and James L. Knight Foundation and The Boston Foundation.
 CommonWealth is published by MassINC.
 The magazine initially operated a print edition, but this ceased publication in 2018.